2024 Donald Trump rally at Madison Square Garden: Response

 New York City mayor Eric Adams denied that Trump is a fascist and added that "anyone suggesting that is minimizing the actual acts of a fascist — Adolf Hitler.
 Six million Jews were killed in the Holocaust."
-Former Democratic state assemblyman Dov Hikind, who switched to the Republican Party in 2023, argued that "this is their last effort to picture Donald Trump as Nazi-like.
+Jewish former Democratic state assemblyman Dov Hikind, who switched to the Republican Party in 2023, argued that "this is their last effort to picture Donald Trump as Nazi-like.
 It's absolute insanity, and it's not going to work."
 Matt Brooks, CEO of the Republican Jewish Coalition, said that "Comparing President Trump – who has Jewish children and grandchildren – to Hitler is shameful, and trivializes the Holocaust."

+On October 30, in response to Biden's gaffe, Trump held a campaign event while driving a garbage truck and wearing a garbage worker vest.
+Staff from both campaigns stated that they believed the event would remind voters more of Hinchcliffe than of Biden's gaffe.
+HuffPost spoke with Puerto Rican voters in Pennsylvania after the event, one of whom stated that he saw Trump's garbage truck campaign stop as an endorsement of Hinchcliffe's remark and an additional insult.

 There was some speculation that the rally could hamper Trump's chances of winning.
 However, any backlash didn't materialize in the election results, as Trump would win the presidency.
 Trump also performed better in New York in the presidential election than any Republican nominee since George H. W. Bush in 1988.
 He also received the highest share of the Latino vote for a Republican candidate since George W. Bush's 2004 presidential campaign.